- Find It

 - Get to Know Us

 Free cards are available to all residents of the Municipality of Princeton and staff and students of Princeton University, Princeton Theological Seminary and the Institute for Advanced Study.
 You can get a card immediately at the library with identification and proof of residence or you can sign up online (in English or Spanish) and your application will be processed within three business days.
 Cards are renewed every three years.

 Parts of several other municipalities share Princeton ZIP codes and mailing addresses.
 In addition, many area subdivisions not within the border of the Municipality of Princeton include the word ”Princeton" in their names.
 While we regret that we are unable to offer free borrowing privileges to residents of these communities, we can direct you to the public library that serves your local community.

-Free cards are also available to non-resident property owners, business owners, and teachers in the Municipality of Princeton, as well as librarians employed in a library located in New Jersey and Princeton Public Library literacy tutors or their students.
+Free cards are also available to non-resident property owners, business owners, and teachers in the Municipality of Princeton, as well as librarians employed in a library located in New Jersey and Princeton Public Library Conversation Class Program Volunteers and Literacy Volunteers of America.
 Cards are renewed annually.

 $50 cards are available to non-residents who work or attend school in the Municipality of Princeton.
 Cards are renewed annually.